nikitech0103/html-theme-amazon-kindle-book/README.md

 </li>
 </ul>

 <p>Why wait?
-If you are ready with your book and want a best platform to launch it on the world market, then get this top class HTML template ‘Amazon Kindle’ to sell out the books and be on the bestselling book’s list.</p>
+If you are ready with your book and want a best platform to launch it on the world market, then get this top class HTML template ‘Amazon Kindle’ to sell out the books and be on the <a href="https://en.wikipedia.org/wiki/List_of_best-selling_books">bestselling book’s list</a>.</p>

 <p>Good Luck!</p>